azpeteryang/azpeteryang.github.io/_pages/cv.md

 * Grouping Web Application
-  * Designed a single page web application to normalize analyte names semi-automatically for Duke University Hospital using React.js, MobX, and Bootstrap.
+  * Designed a single page web application to normalize analyte names semi-automatically for Hospital using React.js, MobX, and Bootstrap.
   * Communicated product design and project progress biweekly with stakeholders in person, incorporating feedback in an agile manner.
-  * Reduced 40% data preparation time for future data science projects at Duke Health by generating 100% accurate analyte groupings.
+  * Reduced 40% data preparation time for future data science projects by generating 100% accurate analyte groupings.
   * Built a relational database in MySQL and handled queries through Object Relational Models with Python and SQLAlchemy
   * Created REST APIs to handle database requests and conducted unit test with Python Unittest framework.